Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Methods

 \section{Methods}

-As the model was submitted to the VIEWS prediction challenge \citep{hegre_202324_2025}, we generated predictions for each month in six yearly test windows (2018-2023) and (at the time) true future predictions for July 2024-June 2025.\footnote{The true future predictions are tracked and evaluated at \url{https://viewsforecasting.org/research/prediction-challenge-2023/leaderboard/}.}
+As the models were submitted to the VIEWS prediction challenge \citep{hegre_202324_2025}, we generated predictions for each month in six yearly test windows (2018-2023) and (at the time) true future predictions for July 2024-June 2025.\footnote{The true future predictions are tracked and evaluated at \url{https://viewsforecasting.org/leaderboard/} \citep{views_leaderboard_nodate}.}